cubeapm/docs/docs/Installation/02_configure/02_configure.md

 ## Essential Configuration

-Cube provides reasonable defaults to configuration parameters wherever possible.
-However, some parameters do not have reasonable default values and therefore their values must be provided at the time of setup for Cube to start up.
+CubeAPM provides reasonable defaults to configuration parameters wherever possible.
+However, some parameters do not have reasonable default values and therefore their values must be provided at the time of setup for CubeAPM to start up.
 Following is a list of such parameters:

 1. `token`
 2. `smtp.url`